Developer Guide

 Start dependencies with the auth profile:

-docker-compose -f _local/docker-compose-deps.yaml --profile auth up -dThis starts Redis, PostgreSQL, Pulsar, and Keycloak with a pre-configured realm.
+docker compose -f _local/compose/stack.yaml --profile auth up -dThis starts Redis, PostgreSQL, Pulsar, and Keycloak with a pre-configured realm.

 -